ambaradan/docsmarker/docs/rocksmarker/mappings.md

 ## Introduction

 The file `lua/mapping.lua` is a key component in the configuration of Neovim.
-This file contains the definitions of the keyboard mappings, that is, the associations between key combinations and the actions that are to be performed when they are pressed.
+This file contains the definitions of the keyboard mappings, or the associations between key combinations and the performed actions that occur when you press those keys.

 Keyboard mappings are essential for improving productivity and efficiency when working with Neovim.
-They allow complex operations to be performed with just a few keystrokes, reducing the time and effort required to complete tasks.
+They allow performing complex operations with just a few keystrokes, reducing the time and effort required to complete tasks.
-In addition, keyboard mappings can be customized to fit the specific needs of the user, making Neovim an even more comfortable and intuitive working environment.
+In addition, you can customize keyboard mappings to fit your specific needs, making Neovim an even more comfortable and intuitive working environment.

-To further simplify the writing of mappings in Rocksmarker, some dedicated functions are provided in the file `lua/utils/editor.lua`.
+Rocksmarker includes some dedicated functions in the file `lua/utils/editor.lua` to further simplify the writing of mappings.
 The purpose of the code is to define functions for handling key mappings within the editor.
 The **M.set_key_mapping** function in particular is the main interface for setting new key mappings.
 The defined functions also overcome the four-component limitation that normally restricts the use of **vim.keymap.set**, providing a more flexible and organized way to configure key mappings in Neovim.

 ## Mapping in Rocksmaker

-The code can be found in the file `lua/utils/editor.lua`, this file is used to collect all the custom functions dedicated to managing Rocksmarker.
+You can find the code in the file `lua/utils/editor.lua`, used to collect all the custom functions dedicated to managing Rocksmarker.
 The functions are imported with the Lua function *require*:

 ```lua
 local editor = require("utils.editor")
 ```

-And they are as follows:
+The included custom functions are:

 ```lua
 --- Function to set key mappings with options